beckn/reputation-infra/README.md

 2. Install the required dependencies by running the command `npm install`.

-3. Can start the local server and the application by running `npm start`.
+3. Can start the local server and the application by running `npm run dev`.

 4. Hence, the project got set-up into your local machine and can contribute towards it.